 Eyes are not just part of our bodies.
 They are precious gateways to our lives and memories.
 That’s the emotional spin Riger put on this successful campaign that targeted a 50+ population in Broome and Chemung Counties.

 We all know Tioga State Bank’s unique selling proposition is the way they build strong, local relationships.
 What better way to share that message than straight from the mouths of their customers?

 One of the bank’s core values is to “Wow their customers” with outstanding service and value.
 This competitive advantage is front and center in this billboard design for mortgages.

 Tradition, finance, connection and stability.
 These were the identity elements that shined through this logo design project, which boldly differentiated GHS Federal Credit Union in a crowded marketplace.

 This Ithaca-based credit union’s business lending campaign included testimonials from a commercial builder, a Cortland general store owner, and – in this spot – the executive director of Ithaca’s Community School for Music and Arts.

 Millennials add millions of new consumers to the banking world.
 To reach this important demographic, working within a modest budget, we used first-person, selfie-inspired style for this television commercial.

-A dramatic theme, full-page photos, and poetic pull-quotes brought the true stories of Pocono Health Foundation’s donors and patients to life on the pages of this annual report.
+A dramatic theme, full-page photos, and poetic pull-quotes brought the true stories of Lehigh Valley Health Network – Pocono Foundation’s donors and patients to life on the pages of this annual report.

 Hunger and poverty statistics from the Foundation’s needs assessment were too troubling to ignore.
 So Riger helped raise awareness through a billboard/ad campaign in partnership with the United Way, featuring local leaders who “can’t stand by” when their community needs help.